Where did my sex life go?

 How often do you hear this scenario?

-You meet someone, you are wildly attracted to them.
+You meet someone, and you are wildly attracted to them.
 You can’t keep your hands off each other.
-You have amazing sex which lasts a few months, maybe a year, maybe longer.
+You have amazing sex that lasts a few months, maybe a year, maybe longer.
 You take your relationship up a notch.
-You move in together, make financial commitments, maybe even decide to have kids, tie the knot.
+You move in together, make financial commitments, maybe even decide to have kids, and tie the knot.
 You both get more involved with your work, the stress of raising a family, and having it all.
-There are chores to do, the world is crazy.
+There are chores to do, and the world is crazy.
 OMG, it is so overwhelming.

 You may be cool with this, or not.
-But what we know for sure is this relationship transition is very common.
+But what we know for sure is that this relationship transition is very common.
 It is unusual to find a relationship where all members of the team are on the same page.
-In a recent study, out of 50 premenopausal women, only 2 reported desire to have sex more than once a week and 23 reported sexual interest once a month or less.
+In a recent study, out of 50 premenopausal women, only 2 reported a desire to have sex more than once a week, and 23 reported sexual interest once a month or less.

 What is the normal amount of sexual desire anyway?
-Unfortunately, there is not a good answer to this question.
+Unfortunately, there is no good answer to this question.
 We define our desire as good or bad, too much or not enough, when we compare ourselves to our partners, our friends, and what we have learned from society, porn, and other forms of media.

 If you do not experience desire discrepancies with your partner and you are both satisfied, then congratulations!
 You are having the right amount of sex, whether it is twice a year or twice a day.